naga-mantha/tempcode/apps/layout/documentation.md

   - Filter propagation to blocks:
     - For each block instance (LayoutBlock id = LID, block_name = BNAME), a proxy request is built that injects namespaced GET params for each selected filter: `BNAME__LID__filters.<key>`.
     - Blocks (TableBlock/ChartBlock) read instance-scoped filters and thus all instances receive the layout-level filters automatically.
-  - Column/view propagation to blocks:
+  - Setting propagation to blocks:
-    - If a LayoutBlock has a preferred column config name and the viewer has a matching `BlockColumnConfig`, the instance’s namespaced `column_config_id` is injected so that block uses the chosen view by default.
+    - If a LayoutBlock has a `preferred_setting_name` and the viewer has a matching saved configuration (e.g., `BlockTableConfig`), the instance’s namespaced `setting_id`/equivalent is injected so that block uses the chosen preset by default.
   - UI:
     - “Layout Filter” dropdown lists saved presets, with default preselected.
     - “Filter Conditions” collapsible renders dynamic filter fields for live overrides (non-persistent) using `components/filter_fields.html`.